drflorianberger/TopicsInPhysics/book/_build/html/_sources/week2/current.md

 ## Ohm's laws for cells

 To apply Ohm's laws for cells, we have to consider that the membrane potential of cells may not be zero at rest.
 This resting potential is largely a result of the equilibrium potentials of different ions, as we discussed earlier in {ref}`sec:sep`.
+In short for physicists, the reference point for a cell's membrane potential is outside of the cell.

 To account for the resting potential we have to extent equation {eq}`eq:ohm` with the resting potential $V_{\rm{rest}}$,